SelleriS/solidity_crowdfunding/README.md

 # Crowdfunding contract in Solidity
-This is a crowdfunding contract in Solidity that is based on the contract *"The Next 700 Smart Contract Languages" - Ilya Sergey".
+This is a crowdfunding contract in Solidity that is based on the contract *"The Next 700 Smart Contract Languages" - Ilya Sergey"*.
 It has been modified a bit to be compatible with the current Solidity standards.

 ## Install
 This repository contains Smart Contract code in Solidity (using Truffle).
 This repository doesn't contain tests for the moment.